tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_java_crash_course.md

 import transportation.motorless.vehicles.
 ```

 Here I would have a transportation package containing a package called motorless containing a package called vehicles.
-Often package naming conventions are like URLs in reverse.
+Package naming conventions are like URLs in reverse (com > yoursite > subdomain).

+Maven handles package management for Java projects.
+Maven will automatically go out and get all the package dependencies for a project when you install a Maven project.

 ## Exceptions